dgkirkwood/teleport-terraform-quickstart/targets/machine_id/aws_ansible/README.md

 # Teleport Quick Start with Terraform
 ## Ansible SSH with Teleport Machine ID

 This repository contains the code to stand up an Ansible control node and two target nodes, using Teleport [Machine ID](https://goteleport.com/docs/machine-id/introduction/) to facilitate secure SSH access for Ansible.
+This code was built referring to the [Machine ID for Ansible guide](https://goteleport.com/docs/machine-id/guides/ansible/).

 ## Pre-requisites
 Please note the following pre-requisites for using this repository: